A Matter of Conscience: Army

 Green Beret Master Sergeant Donald Duncan spent 10 1/2 years in the U.S. Army before publicly announcing "I quit" on the cover of Ramparts Magazine.
 "The administration and the Generals were deceiving the American people and betraying its troops."
 His photo shows him holding that fateful issue of Ramparts along with his autobiography The New Legions.

 Dave Cline recalls reading Donald Duncan autobiography The New Legions while recovering from an NVA bullet through his knee.
 Duncan "basically wrote we're fighting on the wrong side" — "it made a lot of sense to me".
 He returned home to organize other GIs against the war and join Vietnam Veterans Against the War.
 He is pictured holding the Fort Hood GI underground newspaper Fatigue Press.

 Returning from Vietnam, Skip Delano was "very committed to fighting this whole machine that sent us there".
 He co-founded Left Face, the GI underground newspaper at Fort McClellan in Alabama and was one of 1,366 active-duty servicemen who signed an antiwar petition printed in The New York Times on November 9, 1969.
 In his photo he wears a button saying "To Hell with Rambo and all He Represents" and holds copies of Left Face.

 Dave Blalock's photo shows him holding the full page in NY Times petition which Skip Delano had signed.
 He tells how seeing this led him, with several other guys in the 1st Cav, to organize the other GIs in their unit in Vietnam to wear black armbands.
 At the next morning's formation all the enlisted men and some of the doctors and helicopter pilots were wearing armbands - the commanding officer was so shocked he gave the whole unit the day off.

 The picture of Terry Irvin shows him holding a GI underground newspaper called Free Press and a copy of the U.S. Declaration of Independence.
 And therein lies his story.
 He and other GIs had been trying unsuccessfully to get approval to distribute Free Press on Fort Lewis and McChord Air Base.
-In protest, about a dozen soldiers and some civilian supporters went to the base on the Forth of July 1971 and distributed copies of the Declaration of Independence.
+In protest, about a dozen soldiers and some civilian supporters went to the base on the Fourth of July 1971 and distributed copies of the Declaration of Independence.
 Soon the military police showed up and arrested all the GIs.
 When it made national news that soldiers had been arrested for passing out he Declaration on the Fourth, all their charges were quietly dropped.